 Five reasons for hope

-- New medications: 2018 saw FDA approval of three new migraine medications (Aimovig, Ajovy, Emgality).
-We expect to see another one or two FDA approved by the end of 2019 (Lasmiditan, Ubrogepant), and hopefully three more in 2020 (Eptinezumab, Rimegepant, Atogepant).
+2018 saw FDA approval of three new migraine medications (Aimovig, Ajovy, Emgality).
+Others quickly followed in 2019 and 2020 (Lasmiditan, Ubrogepant, Eptinezumab, Rimegepant, Atogepant).
 There is even a new nasal spray in phase 2/3 clinical trials (Vazegepant).
 If that sounds like a lot of new options to you, then it does to me too!

-- Interest in neuromodulators: There is increasing interest in the use of noninvasive devices both to prevent and abort migraine attacks.
-There are three already on the market (sTMS, Cefaly, GammaCore), one more which was recently FDA approved and expected to be available by the end of 2019 (Nerivio Migra), and a fifth following close behind (Neurolief).
+There is increasing interest in the use of noninvasive devices both to prevent and abort migraine attacks.
+There are many already on the market (eNeura® sTMS™ mini, Cefaly™, gammaCore Sapphire™, and Nerivio™).
 Having a multi-modal management approach can help improve outcomes.
 In addition, while insurance is often more challenging with medical devices than medications or invasive surgery, there is movement on that front also.